PulakNath/bcr-uveitis/README.md

 ### 1. Project Folder Structure

-- index.html : [The main web page][407cfcf7] describing the workflow, with detailed commands, system output and results
+- index.html : (https://pulaknath.github.io/bcr-uveitis/index.html) describing the workflow, with detailed commands, system output and results for the two sample demo workflow analysis
 - [Protocols](Protocols) : Contains experiment/protocol details
-- [Reports](Reports) : Contains all the html files for the workflow documentation
+- [docs](docs) : Contains all the html files for the workflow documentation
 - [Results](Results) : Contains all the results for the example data run
 - [Tools](Tools) : Contains all the scripts and reference files
 - [SampleInformation.tab](SampleInformation.tab) : Contains the sample information for the example data